Chapter 7:

 “Did he now…”

-Upon reaching the top bed she sees that Ishida is not, in fact, there.
+Upon reaching the top bed, she notices that Ishida is not, in fact, there.
 Hisui stares at the mattress, still untouched.

 Kawakami stands up.
 “Wait—he’s not there?
 Ronnie said not to leave the room!”

 “He’s taking a shit,” says Yukimura.
-“Hisui, come back here.
+“Hisui, come back.
 Aoko, sit down.
 Let’s come up with attack names.”

 “Nooo!”
 Yukimura’s face falls on the table.

 As tempting as the prospect might be, Hisui shakes her head anyway.
-“Nah.
+“Nope.
 You guys stay here.
-I’ll go out.”
+I’ll go out.
+I’m the leader.”

 “Ughhhhh.”

-After all, she’s the leader.
-She’s the oldest one, too.
-Probably.
-Actually, Ishida was in second year too, wasn’t he?
-No matter: she’s solving the issue like she always has.
+She’s the oldest one, too, probably… actually, Ishida was in second year of high school too, wasn’t he?
+No matter: Hisui is solving this issue.

-There’s a few other summoned out lounging outside–or outlanders as locals seem to call them.
+There are a few other summoned ones lounging outside—or outlanders as locals seem to call them.
 Hisui waves, but they don’t.
 Again, no matter.
 “Hi,” she says, “Have you guys seen someone with this uniform?”
 She points at herself.
 “But like… male.
 Never mind, bad description.
 A delinquent?”

 One of them, a girl with poorly-aligned pigtails, replies, “Nope.
 Why would someone like that get summoned, anyway?”